 In the more recent past, if I’ve ever needed to navigate somewhere, I just use Google Maps in one of its forms on my smartphone.
 In the weeks leading up to 4 December 2017, I tried using it with pupils.
 It works (if you know what you’re doing), but its choice of route can be creative to say the least.
 And it isn’t the most chatty of navigation apps.
 Worse still is the inability to save pre-determined routes – and that’s essential for a driving instructor.

-More recently still, I tried using the satnav in my Focus.
-The graphics on that are straight out of the 80s, and you half expect Super Mario to bounce across the screen.
-It, too, can be rather creative with its suggested routes, it can’t save pre-determined routes, and the erratic split-screen thing it does at unfathomable times is confusing to pupils.
-And I think the last map updates were drawn up by personally Christopher Columbus, because they don’t include road features installed within the last couple of years.
+More recently still, I tried using the built-in satnav in my Focus on lessons.
+For me, it works.
+But the graphics are in Super Mario territory, and it also can be rather creative with its suggested routes.
+It can’t save pre-determined routes, and the erratic split-screen thing it does at unfathomable times is confusing to pupils.
+And I think the most recent map updates were drawn up by personally Christopher Columbus, because they don’t include road features installed within the last couple of years.

 A massive additional benefit of using a TomTom (other than pupils hearing the same voice and instruction approach they’ll get on test) is that by logging into your TomTom account on your PC or laptop you can create entire routes using a drag-and-drop map and save them.
-When you sync them to your device, they appear in the list of saved routes.
+They sync automatically to all your devices through your account, and so appear in your list of saved routes.
 This is how DVSA has created the routes it uses.
 The benefit of these pre-determined routes is that you can force a specific journey around specific roundabouts or road features, rather than have the satnav try and re-route you through a shorter route to a specific destination.
 Of course, you can also save favourite places – like test centres or retail parks – and just set one of those as a destination and let the pupil follow whatever route the satnav comes up with.
 It’s all extremely flexible.

-The TomTom GO speaks through the vehicle audio system via your smartphone’s Bluetooth link (if you set it up that way).
+The TomTom GO app speaks through the vehicle audio system via your smartphone’s Bluetooth link (if you set it up that way).

 How are pupils managing with the satnav?